The Center for Rural Affairs is committed to continuing our work for opportunity and justice for everyone in rural America.

 - Ask the Experts at USDA

-- Producers located in counties receiving a primary or contiguous diaster designation are eligible for low-interest emergency loans to help recover from production and physical losses.
+- USDA Emergency Loan program for eligible farmers and ranchers.
+Producers located in counties receiving a primary or contiguous disaster designation are eligible for low-interest emergency loans to help recover from production and physical losses.

 - The Emergency Conservation Program provides funding and technical assistance for farmers and ranchers to rehabilitate farmland damaged by natural disasters.